legion-labs/legion/README.md

 npm -g i pnpm
 ```

-On two instances of a powershell prompt and at the root of this repo run the following:
+On two instances of powershell prompts and at the root of this repo run the following:

 ```powershell
 cargo mrun --p editor-srv